alexlafroscia/ember-context/README.md

 Similar to the `consume-context` helper, if `MyComponent` is rendered somewhere within `ContextProvider` with a `@key` of `shared-key`, the value of the `sharedKeyValue` on `MyComponent` will be `valueForSharedKey`.
 This allows you to avoid using the helper if it is not appropriate for your use-case.

+## Caveats

+There are some potential issues around looking up the correct `ContextProvider` in certain circumstances that you should be aware of.
+Specifically, problems can arise if you use the same "key" for multiple providers and consume the value for that key within a conditional.

+For your own safety, I recommend not rendering multiple providers for the same "key" simultaneously; if you can avoid that, things should work out okay!

+If you do run into problems, please open an issue!.

 ## Contributing

 See the [Contributing](CONTRIBUTING.md) guide for details.